 Go To The Movies

 Why are we always waiting for someone else to want to see a movie before we actually just go and do it ourselves?
-Maybe this is the lack of patience I have, but enjoying a movie alone and not having to share the popcorn is a great way to spend an evening or afternoon matinee.
-This is also a really easy thing to try since it doesn’t require any socializing, you’re supposed to just sit and be quiet, so this is a great first step for those of you just starting out doing things alone.
+Maybe this is the lack of patience I have, but enjoying a movie alone and not having to share the popcorn is a great way to spend an evening.
+And really it’s the perfect way to enjoy an afternoon matinee.
+This is also a really easy thing to try since it doesn’t require any socializing.
+You’re supposed to just sit and be quiet at the theatre.
+This is a great first step for those of you just dipping your toes into doing things alone.

 Travel To A New City